DLR-AMR/t8code_JOSS/paper.md

 # Fundamental Concepts

-`t8code` is based on the concept of tree-based adaptive mesh refinement.
+`t8code` is based on the forest-of-trees approach.
 Starting point for the usage of `t8code` is an unstructured input mesh, which we call a coarse mesh.
 This coarse mesh describes the geometry of the computational domain.
 Each of the coarse mesh cells are then viewed as the root of a refinement tree.
 These trees are refined recursively in a structured